lazarusA/CoherentNoise.jl/docs/src/getting_started.md

     reproducibility, but this is not a high priority.

-In summary, one creates a sampler by calling a function for the desired algorithm and dimensionality, and reproducibility can be controlled by supplying a `seed` keyword argument on a per-sampler basis.
+In summary, one creates a sampler by calling a function for the desired algorithm and dimensionality, and we can alter the the sampler's output by changing its seed.

 Of particular note is that all samplers accept a `seed` keyword argument; even those that don't make use of any random numbers in their implementation.
 This is required for the composition pipeline